"In Freud und Leid zum Lied bereit"

 Limited off street parking is available on the East and West sides of the Clubhouse.
 On street parking is also permitted.
 It is self parking and we cannot assume any liability.

-There is a basic room charge of $450.00 for the use of the Sängerhalle.
+There is a basic room charge for the use of the Sängerhalle.
 The room charge covers the cost of utilities, set up, clean up, and maintenance of the Sängerhalle.

 Guests MUST be accompanied by a member while at the club.